intuition-dev/mbCLIx/docs/src/cms.md

         let posts = new Posts();

     which is declared in `CMS/www/assets/js/general.js` file.
-    From this file we address to the `CMS/www/assets/js/services.js` file in which there are api requests to the node backend.
+    From this file we address to the `CMS/www/assets/js/services.js` file in which there are api requests to the node.js backend.

 In the [next tutorial ](/electron/) you will learn about Electron SPA.